 sp_addlogin

-Creates a new login that allows users to connect to SQL Server using SQL Server authentication
+a new login that allows users to connect to SQL Server using SQL Server

 sp_grantlogin

-Allows a Windows NT/2000 user account or group to connect to SQL Server using Windows authentication
+a Windows NT/2000 user account or group to connect to SQL Server using

 sp_droplogin